Ghafiri: History

 The Ghafiri confederation of the Ibadi Imamate was established in the mid 8th century.
-In the election of a new imam (leader) who functioned as ”both temporal and religious leader of the community”, the leaders of both confederations played an important role in governance.
+In the election of a new imam (leader) who functioned as "both temporal and religious leader of the community", the leaders of both confederations played an important role in governance.
 The confederations played a role in the political history of Oman, with Omani tribes being affiliated with one or the other confederation.
 Because of the Ghafiri's support of Saif ibn Sultan II, a clash occurred between the two confederations in 1748 in which leaders of both tribes died.

 In the late 19th century, Ghafiri, numbering approximately 20,000 people, lived in the areas of Buraimi and Su'areb.
-Ghafiri tribes of that time were the Na'im, the Beni Ka'ib, the Beni Kattab and Daramikeh.
+Ghafiri tribes of that time were the Na'im, the Beni Ka'ib, the Beni Kattab, Bani Omar and Daramikeh.
 A constant feature of the rivalry of the two groups was also witnessed in the support they provided to the ruling sultans to further their own interests.
 During the conflicts between the two groups and the rivalry of the imam and the sultan, the British eventually played an intermediary role, and this resulted in a stable Sultanate in Oman which lasted between 1920 and 1954.